 (f) to identify relevant risks in the local community and to be responsible for the development and documentation of plans that enable the brigade to be prepared for, and to respond to, those risks.

-[Regulation 182 inserted in Gazette 16 May 2003 p.
+[Regulation 182 inserted: Gazette 16 May 2003 p.
 1744-5.]

 183. Duties of apparatus officer